 Joseph V. Brady

-Dr. Joseph Brady was professor and director, Division of Behavioral Biology at Johns Hopkins University School of Medicine.
-Dr. Brady's pioneering research spanned several areas of behavior analysis almost since its inception: conditioning of physiological phenomena, behavioral pharmacology, primate space travel, and small-group environmental design.
+Dr. Joseph Brady was a professor and director of the Division of Behavioral Biology at the Johns Hopkins University School of Medicine.
+His pioneering research spanned several areas of behavior analysis almost since its inception: conditioning of physiological phenomena, behavioral pharmacology, primate space travel, and small-group environmental design.
 His work in this last area served as the prototype for NASA research and for most other laboratories throughout the country.
-He established world-class, multi-investigator laboratories, first at Walter Reed Medical Center and later at Johns Hopkins (where, incidentally, he was the only non-MD to ever have chaired the Department of Psychiatry).
+He established world-class multi-investigator laboratories, first at Walter Reed Medical Center and later at Johns Hopkins (where, incidentally, he was the only non-MD ever to have chaired the Department of Psychiatry).
 He received numerous awards and held a number of prestigious positions, including editor of JEAB, APA fellow, and recipient of the APA Distinguished Scientific Award for the Applications of Psychology.
 He was also a member of the National Academy of Sciences, the Institute of Medicine, and the Scientific Advisory Board of NASA.